 Play with Animals in an Animal Cafe

 There are all kinds of animal cafes in Tokyo.
-The otter cafe includes all kinds of excitable otters and even has rabbits to play with as well.
-There is a cafe focused on exotic animals that has a feisty fenic fox running around, and he’s happy to nip and scratch at you.
+Animal cafes are something that are pretty unique to Japan, where you get a chance to hang out with cute animals like cats, dogs, or even otters.
+This is particularly common in Tokyo because apartments are usually far too small to have pets, so this is a rare opportunity to bond with nature and pet animals for people who live in Tokyo.
+The otter café includes all kinds of excitable otters and even has rabbits to play with as well.
+There is a café focused on exotic animals that has a feisty fenic fox running around, and he’s happy to nip and scratch at you.

 Check out Cool Shrines